 This time in the session is more about the baby as a whole as opposed to the small unique features.
 You get to see babies full size, what their rolls looked like, or how they lay their arms when mom is holding them.
 One of my favorite things during this time is to have the mom or even little sibling play with the fingers and toes.
 I even once had a sister place the newborn feet over her eyes.
 Precious!

-Now, I won’t meander in this stage of the session for too terribly long.
-There is typically a specific amount of time that the baby will allow for being unwrapped and messed with.
+Now, I won’t meander in this stage of the session for too terribly long since there is typically a specific amount of time that the baby will allow for being unwrapped and messed with.

-Once the baby is wrapped our options are a lot more open to the different shots that are left in the session.
-Baby is more portable allowing us to move around the house getting to the perfect places with just the right light.
-They will also drift into a heavier sleep.
-This makes for the perfect time for those wiggly siblings and pets to get close to the baby without fear of waking them up.
+Once the baby is wrapped, our options are a lot more flexible.
+We are free to move around to the different shots that are left in the session.
+They will slowly drift into a heavier sleep allowing us to move around to get the perfect shots with the right light.
+Once in that heavier sleep, those wiggly siblings and pets can get close to the baby without fear of waking them up.
 For those especially young siblings, this is when I aim to get those shots with just baby and sibling.
 It’s just the easiest for everyone!

 The next order of business is to get all the combination of family shots that I have left.
 Literally anything my mind can conjure up.
 We might be in the living room, on the floor of the nursery, in a rocking chair, on mom and dad’s bed, or even outside.
 This is where I just go with the flow of the family.
 A lot of times different shots will just appear through conversation.

 Once all the family shots are done, it’s my time to have the baby for myself.
 I’ll prepare my basket or the spot where we are going to take the solo baby shots and nestle baby right in.
 I get to zero in all those small sweet features.
 The baby nose, the ears, the lashes, sometimes even one of those quick fleeting sleepy smiles.
 I’ll take shots from several angles doing my best to move the baby as little as possible.
-This part tends to move pretty quickly as I have so much control and there is not a ton of moving parts.
+This part tends to move pretty quickly as I have so much control without all the moving parts.

 Naturally, I have to take my wraps home and this time is GOLD.
 Once we unwrap the baby we get the famous baby STREEEEEEEEEEEEEEEETTTTCH!
-I’ll instruct mom (or sometimes dad) on the best way to unwrap the baby so as to not impede how the stretch will progress.
+I’ll instruct mom (sometimes dad) on the best way to unwrap the baby so they don’t impede progression of the stretch.
 Babies have a very similar way of stretching, arms up, then rolling to the side and arching the back.
 The sequence of movements might be similar, but I always get at least one glance or sound or something special.
 You better believe I’m ready for it.